-Beyond websites, tour collateral and targeted email marketing campaigns, commercial real estate marketers understand the power of an impactful physical tour experience.
-While storied brands and active marketing campaigns raise awareness and peak initial interest, in-person asset previews and the ability to connect story propositions to physical space remains the ultimate decision driver for prospects in search of a workplace home.
+Beyond websites, tour collateral, and targeted email marketing campaigns, commercial real estate marketers understand the power of an impactful physical tour experience.
+While storied brands and active marketing campaigns raise awareness and peak initial interest, in-person asset previews and the ability to connect story propositions to physical space remain the ultimate decision driver for prospects in search of a workplace home.

 With so much riding on this part of the user journey to leasing success, this month we invited Maria Royal, Nimble.
 Design Co.
 Brand Strategy Manager, to share a few considerations for building effective marketing centers.
 As a design consultancy dedicated to Branding For The Built Environment™, Nimble.’s team is driven by the mission to continually impact the intersection of where brand meets place across commercial real estate.

-Find four strategic steps for approaching marketing center design for place, with best practices from coast-to-coast.
+Find four strategic steps for approaching marketing center design with best practices from coast to coast.

 Should Your Commercial Property Have a Marketing Center?